 In 1968 John Cassavetes made the film Faces in his home and with his friends and collaborators, which had a huge impact on the development of independent cinema.
 Made on a budget of just $ 275,000, the film was nominated for an Academy Award for Best Original Screenplay.
 John Cassavetes proved that it was possible to make great films with just a 16mm Bolex, a group of friends and great cinematic creativity.
-Cassavetes becomes the godfather of American independent cinema, and more.
+Cassavetes becomes the most famous director of American independent cinema, and more.

 Production and stylistic choices

 Fifty years after his first screenings, here’s just a snippet of how he laid the foundations for a new kind of film.
 Grainy film, with sometimes inaudible sound and blurry close-ups.
 It looks like a “documentary” in fictional form and leaves a great impression of authenticity.
 A film without any crew, shot with a spirit of pure fun and friendship, only the director and the actors / friends on stage.
 A film that reaches audiences all over the world.
 An author like John Cassavetes, could not have spent the time in a more profitable and exciting way.

 In 1987, when the undersigned started making films on video, not many people used that tool to make films: many were mainly dedicated to producing video, television and other types of products, but cinema was film .
 Today the technology is at such a level that a cinematographic work is within the reach of any budget, you just have to find the talent.

 Productive independence becomes language

 Faces’ aesthetics could be judged unprofessional and shoddy by much of the film / product addicted audience with which the mainstream media have shaped the brains of the mass audience.
 But the acting of Faces was his strong point that convinced everyone: so naturalistic, spontaneous and exciting that it far surpassed most of the large industrial productions.